1000ch/vscode-svgo/readme.md

 Open the Command Palette (<kbd>Cmd</kbd> <kbd>Shift</kbd> <kbd>P</kbd>) and search following commands.

-- **Minify current SVG file**: to minify current SVG file
+- **svgo: Minify current SVG file**: to minify current SVG file
-- **Minify SVG files in workspace**: to minify all SVG files in workspace
+- **svgo: Minify SVG files in workspace**: to minify all SVG files in workspace
-- **Prettify current SVG file**: to prettify current SVG file
+- **svgo: Prettify current SVG file**: to prettify current SVG file
-- **Prettify SVG files in workspace**: to prettify all SVG files in workspace
+- **svgo: Prettify SVG files in workspace**: to prettify all SVG files in workspace

 You can also execute these commands from context menu of [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer) or Editor.